HKU-BAL/Clair/README.md

 ### Clair uses PyPy for speedup

 Without a change to the code, using PyPy python interpreter on some tensorflow independent modules such as `ExtractVariantCandidates` and `CreateTensor` gives a 5-10 times speed up.
 Pypy python interpreter can be installed by apt-get, yum, Homebrew, MacPorts, etc. If you have no root access to your system, the official website of Pypy provides a portable binary distribution for Linux.
-Beside following the conda installation method in [Installation](#installation), the following is a rundown extracted from Pypy's website (PyPy3.6 v7.2.0 in this case) on how to install the binaries.
+Besides following the conda installation method in [Installation](#installation), the following is a rundown extracted from Pypy's website (PyPy3.6 v7.2.0 in this case) on how to install the binaries.

 ```bash
 wget https://github.com/squeaky-pl/portable-pypy/releases/download/pypy3.6-7.2.0/pypy3.6-7.2.0-linux_x86_64-portable.tar.bz2